mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 **Note**: If the column has a [`valueGetter`](/components/data-grid/columns/#value-getter), then `params.value` will be the resolved value.

-In this demo you can see how to create a complete new operator for the Rating column.
+In this demo, you can see how to create a completely new operator for the Rating column.

 {{"demo": "pages/components/data-grid/filtering/CustomRatingOperator.js", "bg": "inline", "defaultCodeOpen": false}}